 Manage your ‘hot spots’.
-Analyse your data to identify which locations your travellers are visiting where the supply is higher than demand and, thus, where hoteliers will be hungry for your business.
-Then use those analytics to negotiate lower rates in the cities your travellers regularly visit where prices are going up.
+Analyse your data to identify which locations your travelers are visiting where the supply is higher than demand and, thus, where hoteliers will be hungry for your business.
+Then use the analytics to negotiate lower rates in the cities your travelers regularly visit where prices are going up.

 Stall with the RFP.
 Instead of sending out your RFP during the peak season of September to December, you just might get a better rate if you wait until January when hotels have a clearer picture on their revenue forecasts — and which accounts they’ve lost.